 Introduction.
 Oysters create biogenic habitat that can provide food, spawning substrate, and refuge from predation for numerous species of fish that are either residents, facultative residents, or transients of oyster habitat (Tolley & Volety 2005).
 As oyster restoration efforts continue to rebuild the depleted oyster population, it is important that we seek to gain a better understanding of the fish communities that rely upon the oyster habitats.
-This research will describe the existing community structure and functional diversity of fish species (teleost and elasmobranch) found in oyster habitats.
+This research will describe the existing community structure and functional diversity of fish species (teleost and elasmobranch) found in oyster habitats and compare oyster habitat community metrics to the communities within seagrass and mudflat habitats.
 Environmental DNA from water samples paired with traditional fishing methods (longline, gill net, seine net) will be used to assess the presence of fish species associated with the three habitat types, and fish muscle tissue will be sampled for stable isotope analysis to investigate food web dynamics.
 These two projects will provide information on which species are using each habitat, the degree of species overlap, the level of functional redundancy and the structure of food webs across three different habitats in the Apalachicola Bay System.